Home > Programs > Medical and Dental > Licensed Vocational Nursing

 Submission of the following documents is required before an applicant is eligible for the Licensed Vocational Nursing program selection process:

-The Licensed Vocational Nursing program is accredited by the California Board of Vocational Nursing and Psychiatric Technicians (BVNPT).
+The Licensed Vocational Nursing program is approved by the California Board of Vocational Nursing and Psychiatric Technicians (BVNPT).

 2535 Capital Oaks Dr., Ste.
 205